abergs/docs-playground/src/guide/get-started.md

 ```bash
 yarn add @passwordlessdev/passwordless-client
 ```
-For all cases, your frontend must import the library to call the methods used by passwordless.dev:
+In all cases, your frontend must import the library to call the methods used by passwordless.dev:
 ```js
 import { Client } from '@passwordlessdev/passwordless-client';
 ```